simonwardjones/forget-code/README.md

 ## About

-General learning repo for code
+General learning repo for code.